xuedong/xuedong.github.io/misc.md

 <h3>Live Streaming</h3>

-I occasionally do live streaming on Douyu (斗鱼 in Chinese), the largest live streaming video platform in China, this is <a href="https://www.douyu.com/680727">my personal streaming room</a>.
+I occasionally do live streaming on Douyu (斗鱼 in Chinese), the largest live streaming video platform in China, this is my <a href="https://www.douyu.com/680727">personal streaming room</a>.

 <hr />

 <h3>Wikipedia</h3>

 I am working on some Wikipedia projects especially in Chinese.
 You can find my English user page from my social links.
 I also have user pages in other languages (Chinese Mandarin, Japanese, French).
 My current task is to create/edit/translate machine learning pages in Chinese.
-If you are also interested, please kindly leave me some messages in my <a href="https://zh.wikipedia.org/wiki/User_talk:Samuelshang">user talk</a> page.
+If you are also interested, please kindly leave me some messages in my <a href="https://zh.wikipedia.org/wiki/User_talk:Samuelshang">user talk page</a>.

 <hr />